Security tight for Donald Trump’s inauguration

-WASHINGTON — From strictly enforcing a “no drone zone” backed up by threats of $32,140 fines to monitoring nearly 1 million spectators and protestors and what they are carrying, security for President-elect Donald Trump’s inauguration is a daunting, but well-calculated task.
+WASHINGTON — From strictly enforcing a “no-drone” zone backed up by threats of $32,140 fines to monitoring nearly 1 million spectators and protesters and what they are carrying, security for President-elect Donald Trump’s inauguration is a daunting but well-calculated task.

 In all, nearly 30,000 people will to try to assure the peaceful transfer of power after the most divisive campaign in recent history.
 Among the security force will be about 5,000 police and National Guard troops from several states.